it-tem-papa/neuefische-aws-capstone-project/README.md

 ### WordPress Setup
 The app server user data script automatically:
 - Updates the system packages
-- Installs Apache, PHP 8.0, and MariaDB
+- Installs Apache, PHP 8.0, and MariaDB client
-- Downloads and configures WordPress
-- Creates a WordPress database and user
+- Clones a GitHub repository that contains pre-packed WordPress files (`wordpress-files.tar.gz`) and optionally a SQL dump (`wordpress.sql`)
+- Extracts and copies the WordPress files into `/var/www/html`
-- Sets proper file permissions
+- Sets proper file permissions for Apache
+- Creates the database user (`wpuser`) and grants privileges
+- If `wordpress.sql` is present, imports the dump and performs automatic URL updates from `localhost` to the live ALB DNS
+- Automatically configures `wp-config.php` with RDS credentials

 ### Web Server Setup
 The web server user data script: